Category Archives: Virtualization

 The WhatMatrix team is glad to announce the formal update of XenServer to version 7.2 in our Virtualization comparison – bringing all versions up to the latest releases for comparison.
 The latest XenServer release comes with an array of improvements that further simplify the user experience and enable even greater platform management scalability.
 XenServer 7.2

-Red Hat has done a remarkable job evolving its Virtualization platform over the recent years.
+[Red Hat vs VMware vs Microsoft …] Red Hat has done a remarkable job evolving its Virtualization platform over the recent years.
 While (some) vendors started to sacrifice features or shifted focus onto wider cloud management aspects, Red Hat rightly emphazises that Virtualization continues to be a critical core technology of today’s datacenters.
-The 4.1 release recently made available, continues to stand
+The 4.1

 The fast pace of the Cloud Management Platforms (CMP) market is certainly keeping our community busy.
 Last week Ronald provided an update on Cisco CloudCenter and this week we have updates for Cloudbolt and Oracle to cover their latest CMP releases.
 With their 7.2 release, CloudBolt continues to expand their scope of capabilities.
 They have